 You won’t see too many of these on Lake Minnetonka.

 Cruising Extension: If you travel abroad in your boat (often to the Bahamas, Canada, or Mexico) you will likely want this temporary coverage, as your normal policy is unlikely to cover you in another country.
-If you travel to other countries with regularity, you may want to shop around for a more international policy.
+If you travel to other countries with regularity, you may want to shop around for

 Specialized Coverage: You may want specific insurance for expensive items that won’t be covered by your regular policy.
-If you’ve just bought a new RADAR system or an electronic winch, your insurance company won’t consider them part of the boat, so you’ll need to insure them separately.
+If you’ve just bought a new RADAR system or an electronic winch, your insurance company won’t consider them part of the boat, so you’ll need to

 The Bottom Line